VicenteYago/steam-data-engineering/README.md

 - Add a cost analysis of a full pipeline run
 - extract more value from steam reviews --> new dashboard ?
 - USE CASE: matrix factorization for recommendations
+- github action for upload spark script to bucket
 - More tests on the pipeline
 - Fully normalize the tables as exercise